1ung/full-stack-application-project_2/README.md

 Unsolved Issues includes:

 Getting and storing of rating's data
 Allowing users who are not logged in to browse Comments section yet to be implemented
 Reviews and Bookmarks tab yet to be implemented
+Google maps API upon location click yet to be implemented